GuyFromHere/php-mvc/README.md

 # Description

-I wanted a meaty PHP project to provide a bit of a break from the node projects I'd been working on.
+*This project is under construction.* I wanted a meaty PHP project to provide a bit of a break from the node projects I'd been working on.
 I found [this](https://isitoktocode.com/post/create-a-simple-php-mvc-framework?cookieChange) tutorial for building a news app in PHP following the Model-View-Controller paradigm and thought it looked like fun.
 I started with that and added Materialize CSS as well as my own models and controllers.
 The goal is to build a fully functional blog with authentication and a WSIWYG editor.

 ![add an article](readme/add.png)